 * Building a Metrorail loop on the Capital Beltway and widening the freeway to allow car-pool lanes on both the inner and outer loops.

 * Widening Routes 1, 7 and 28 to six lanes where they are not already, and widening some parts of Route 28 to eight lanes.
-Also, widening U.S. 29 and U.S. 50 to six lanes in the outer counties.
+Also, widening Routes 29 and 50 to six lanes in the outer counties.

-All of that--plus the reconstruction of the Springfield interchange and the Woodrow Wilson Bridge and a myriad of other projects--could cost as much as $30 billion over the next two decades, according to Fairfax County Supervisor Sharon S. Bulova (D-Braddock), a member of the executive committee for the Transportation Coordinating Council.
+All of that--plus the reconstruction of the Springfield Interchange and the Woodrow Wilson Bridge and myriad other projects--could cost as much as $30 billion over the next two decades, according to Fairfax County Supervisor Sharon S. Bulova (D-Braddock), a member of the executive committee for the Transportation Coordinating Council.

 Although the source of that money is not identified, Bulova said the council's proposed 2020 plan should serve as a goal for the region to strive toward.

 Residents of Arlington, Fairfax, Prince William and Loudoun counties, Alexandria and the towns and other cities in Northern Virginia will have an opportunity to hear about the plan and provide input between now and the end of September, officials said.